joeytxy/anonymization_tool/README.md

 anonymized_file_input_color('sample_discharge_summary.txt',package=['flair','stanza'],union_intersection='union',additional_details=[1,2,3,4,5,6,7,8,9],additional_expression=[[r"(\d+.year.old)","[AGE]-year-old"]])
 ```

 There will be two outputs, separated by a newline.
-Part 1 of the output will be the original text, with relevant details having a colored font and part 2 of the output will be the anonymized text, with relevant tags having the same colored font as its original text.
+Part 1 of the output will be the original text, with identified relevant details having a colored font and part 2 of the output will be the anonymized text, with relevant tags having the same colored font as its original text.

 <details><summary>Part 1</summary>
 <p>